sepstein22/computational_brain/README.md

 ### Background

 This project is inspired by Boutet, A., Madhavan, R., Elias, G.J.B. et al. (2021), an investigation on finding optimal parameters for deep brain stimulation.
-This model is applicable to parameter recovery within the Hodgkin Huxley model.
-It is applicable to multiple forms of real world data, but has a preloaded L5PC neuron and redumentary Hodgkin Huxley Neuron.
+This model is applicable to parameter recovery within the Hodgkin Huxley model.[^1] It is applicable to multiple forms of real world data, but has a preloaded L5PC neuron and redumentary Hodgkin Huxley Neuron.
 Given the project scope, the user can specify two main objectives: to recover the impulse used to stimulate the neuron or to recover the specific instance parameters of the Hodgkin Huxley.

 [Slide Deck](https://docs.google.com/presentation/d/1vojyAhQ3gDEvKSWQOHHKD5J7I1TJQIwM2w5m3KD4NwA/edit?usp=sharing)